rosanna20736/inspireWiT-report/index.md

 > Really well organised, excellent atmosphere, I came away very inspired!

-> I’m so glad that @inspireWIT was my first conference.
+> I’m so glad that inspireWIT was my first conference.
 Couldn’t have asked for a better day!

-> @inspireWIT has turned out to be a conference where every single person attending had the chance to open themselves to their true interests and dreams.
-One thing every single speaker had in common (@paulienuh among them) is their passion for what they do.
+> inspireWIT has turned out to be a conference where every single person attending had the chance to open themselves to their true interests and dreams.
+One thing every single speaker had in common is their passion for what they do.

 ## More feedback: in numbers